-So, is bread vegan?
-In many cases, yes.
+You’re vegan and wondering whether you can eat bread?
+In many cases, the answer is yes.
 We’ll show you a couple common vegan bread brands, what to look out for when buying and how to make your own with a great vegan bread recipe.

-In short: Yes.
-According to PETA, bread is typically vegan.
+Do vegans eat bread?
+In short: Yes, bread is typically vegan.
 However, this is no excuse not to take a closer look at ingredients labels.
 While certified vegan breads are the safest bet, there is more to consider.

 In this article, we’ll introduce you to some of the most common types of vegan bread and give you some tips on scoping out the best vegan bread brands at the supermarket.
 For those at home in the kitchen, we’ve also included some vegan bread recipes to keep you busy.

 In its most basic form, a (naturally vegan) bread recipe is made up of flour, water, salt and yeast.
-Yeast is a natural ingredient added to help bread rise and is therefore vegan.
-In addition, manufacturers often add some of the non-vegan ingredients mentioned above (such as milk or honey) as sweeteners or fats in order to modify flavor and texture.
+Yeast is a natural ingredient added to help bread rise and as a member of the fungi family, yeast is vegan.
+In addition, manufacturers often add some of the non-vegan ingredients mentioned above (such as milk or honey) as sweeteners, or fats in order to modify flavor and texture.

 Utopia’s tip: How to Make Yeast: Preparing and Propagating Wild Yeast